carbonetes/diggity/README.md

 Diggity provides a versatile configuration system that allows you to fine-tune the tool's behavior to suit your specific requirements.
 With the ability to customize settings, you can optimize Diggity to seamlessly integrate with your development workflow and meet your project's unique needs.

 Key Configuration Options:
-- **Secret Detection Customization**: Tailor the secret detection process by defining custom regex patterns for secrets, enabling you to identify and protect sensitive information effectively.
+- **Secret Detection Customization**: Tailor the secret detection process by defining custom regex patterns for secrets, enabling you to effectively identify and protect sensitive information.
 - **Parser and File Listing Control**: Fine-tune Diggity's package metadata parsing and file listing behavior to optimize performance and compatibility with your project's package manager and build tools.
 - **Registry Authentication**: Configure authentication settings to pull container images from private registries, ensuring seamless access to the images you need for analysis.
 - **Output Format Selection**: Choose the desired output format for your SBOMs, allowing you to integrate Diggity seamlessly with other tools and systems.